mathisono/Crow.wik/README.md

 # Crow Wiki

-This repository is the editable documentation landing area for the Crow mesh messaging project.
+This repository is a documentation landing area for the Crow mesh messaging project.

-Crow is the upgraded Raven mesh messaging platform for AREDN, APRS, Meshtastic, MeshCore, Winlink-style forms, and related mesh workflows.
+Crow is the upgraded Raven mesh messaging platform for AREDN, APRS, Meshtastic, MeshCore, Winlink-style forms, and related mesh messages workflows.

 ## Start here